byamba3/mobilemetrics/README.md

 An application that dynamically scrapes smartphone text reviews from popular news websites and performs a sentiment analysis on them.
 Then it uses the result to tell the user how good the smartphone is.

 ## Requirements
+- pipenv
 - Flask
 - Node.js and npm
 - Python3
 - TextBlob
 - NLTK
 - BeautifulSoup

 ## Usage
 1. Clone the repository
-2. Install the necessary requirements.
+2. Install pipenv.
+Then run `pip3 install virtualenv`, `virtualenv -p python3 venv` and finally `source venv/bin/activate`
-3. Run `python manage.py runserver` within the backend folder
+3. Run `pip install -r requirements.txt` to get all the required files.
+Now just type `python manage.py runserver` to launch the server.
 4. Run `npm start` within the frontend folder
-5. Go to `localhost:5000` on your browser.
+5. Go to `localhost:3000` on your browser.

 ## Functions
 * getReviewLink(query, domain) - Returns a json data of the review article. `query` is the name of the smartphone. `domain` is the review site to grab from.